 Images must be provided on the Web as JPEG/SPIFF format.
 Consideration should be given to providing various sizes of image to offer readability appropriate to the context of use.
 IPR issues may also contribute to decisions about the size and quality of image provided.

-Thumbnail images should be provided at a resolution of 72 dpi, using a bit depth of 24-bit colour or 8-bit greyscale, and using a maximum of 100-200 pixels for the longest dimension, with 120 pixels for the longest dimension as the preferred size.
-(Source: EMII-DCF).
+Thumbnail images should be provided at a resolution of 72 dpi, using a bit depth of 24-bit colour or 8-bit greyscale, and using a maximum of 100-200 pixels for the longest dimension (Source: EMII-DCF).
 Images for full-screen presentation should be provided at a resolution of 150 dpi, using a bit depth of 24-bit colour or 8-bit greyscale and using a maximum of 600 pixels for the longest dimension.
 This resolution remains lower than that required for high quality print reproduction (Source: EMII-DCF).

-7.1.2.2.
 Graphic non-vector images